aws-samples/aws-serverless-cicd-workshop/workshop/content/buildpipe/done/_index.en.md

 Once the `sam-app-pipeline` CloudFormation stack has completed, you will have a new CodePipeline Pipeline.
 Navigate to the [CodePipeline Console](https://console.aws.amazon.com/codesuite/codepipeline/pipelines).
 You should see a single Pipeline.
-If you've navigated here soon after deploying the pipeline CloudFormation stack, you will see your new Pipeline exeuting its first deployment.
+If you've navigated here soon after deploying the pipeline CloudFormation stack, you will see your new Pipeline executing its first deployment.

 ![Pipeline in-progress](/images/chapter4-pipelines/sam-app-pipeline-in-progress.png)